1 year part time

-You can also refer to the Credit for Prior Learning System which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.
+You can also refer to the Recognition of Prior Learning System which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.

-In both cases, the ‘Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing this course within the same year in which they started.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Credit for Prior Learning you have.
+The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing this course within the same year as they started.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of Prior Learning.

+One year full-time study load is typically represented by four credit points of study for Graduate Certificates.
 Each unit you enrol in has a credit point value.
-The 'Estimated tuition fee' is calculated by adding together 4 credit points of a typical combination of units for that course.
-Four credit points is used as it represents a typical enrolment load for a Graduate Certificate.
+The 'Estimated tuition fee' is calculated by adding together four credit points of a typical combination of units for your course.

 You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.